|

 on me.
 But now he's stopped, he's much better in our sex

+life and in our general life'."
 I pours water from the kettle into a bowl and goes back

 into the living room.
 Withnail follows, becoming interested